Profile

 AI-Integrated Software Development

 Software engineers building products that incorporate AI and LLM capabilities.
-Core skills sit in backend or fullstack engineering with AI as a feature layer rather than the primary expertise.
-The hiring profile emphasizes cloud, databases, containers, and APIs more than model depth.
+Core skills sit in backend or fullstack engineering, with AI as a feature layer rather than the primary expertise.
+The hiring profile stresses cloud, databases, containers, and APIs more than model depth.
 Practitioners would not be hired as dedicated AI specialists.

 AI-Powered Backend ServicesAI Feature LayersMulti-Stack AI ProductsProduction AI Applications